 1. The Exchange program: under this program, the vesting and transferability restrictions of the Series A options granted under the November 2008 Exceptional Option Grant and of the options granted under the April 2009 Exceptional Option Grant could be released, e.g. for executives who moved to the United States.
 These executives were then offered the possibility to exchange their options for ordinary AB InBev shares that remained locked up until 31 December 2018 (five years longer than the original lock-up period).
 Since the Series A options granted under the November 2008 Exceptional Option Grant and the options granted under the April 2009 Exceptional Option Grant vested on 1 January 2014, the Exchange program is no longer relevant for these options.
 Instead, the Exchange program became applicable to the Series B options granted under the November 2008 Exceptional Option Grant.
 Under the extended program, executives who were relocated, e.g. to the United States, could be offered the possibility to exchange their Series B options for ordinary Anheuser-Busch shares that, in principle, remained locked up until 31 December 2023 (five years longer than the original lock-up period).
-As a variant to this program, the Board also approved the recommendation of the Remuneration Committee to allow the early release of the vesting conditions of the Series B options granted under the November 2008 Exceptional Option Grant for executives who were relocated, e.g. to the United States of the vesting conditions of the Series B options granted under the November 2008 Exceptional locked up until 31 December 2023 (five years longer than the original lock-up period).
 As a variant to this program, the Board also approved the recommendation of the Remuneration Committee to allow the early release of the vesting conditions of the Series B options granted under the November 2008 Exceptional Option Grant for executives who were relocated, e.g. to the United States.
-The shares that resulted from the exercise of the options, in prin
+The shares that resulted from the exercise of the options, in principle, remained blocked until 31 December 2023.